Spellbinder: Land of the Dragon Lord

 Spellbinder: Land of the Dragon Lord is a fantasy adventure /science fiction television series, and a sequel to Spellbinder.
 Both series deal with travelling between parallel universes.
 It was also novelised by the creators, Mark Shirrefs and John Thomson.

 The series was filmed on location in Australia ("Kathy's world" and another parallel world similar to hers), China ("Sun's world") and Poland ("Ashka's world", as well as two other parallel universes).
 The show was a joint production between studios in the three countries, although the script and concept came from Australia, and the spoken language is English.

 The series is fast-paced and there are usually new challenges for the characters in each episode, which are solved through cleverness and wits.
 As with most children's shows, most of the adventure is headed by children (Kathy is in her middle-teens), although Ashka, Kathy's parents, and the scientist Mek are adults.

 In 1997, Spellbinder: Land of the Dragon Lord represented Australia in the finals of The New York Festivals international television programming and promotion competition in the Children's Programs (Ages 7–12) category.

 Plot

 When Kathy decides to explore an unusual boat that she discovers next to a lake, she is accidentally pulled from her home in Australia into a parallel universe.
 The new world she finds herself in is populated by ethnic Chinese, who possess advanced technology, including a talking computer called the "Oracle" that runs the empire.

-Kathy spends most of her time trying to evade dangerous people, return to her own world, and reunite with her family.
+Kathy spends most of her time trying to evade dangerous people in different parallel worlds, return to her own world, and reunite with her family.
 She is further antagonised by Ashka, a cunning and manipulative woman who has escaped from prison in her own world (for her crimes in the first series) and who seeks to gain advantage for herself.

 The series also depicts a journey Sun takes to Kathy's world, where he is no longer protected by his empire, and people do not respect his authority.